 Some of our members have shared words in support of #BlackLivesMatter and unite with them in calling out racism.
 Watch their video messages below.

-In October we'll be airing a special online version of PRS Presents Black History Month.
+On 22 October we be aired a special online version of PRS Presents Black History Month.
 Featuring performances from PRS for Music members and artists who have been funded by PRS Foundation as well as interviews and spotlights on important organisations.

 PRS Presents LGBTQ+

 In August, PRS for Music and PRS Foundation brought you a special online virtual edition of PRS Presents to celebrate the diversity of our members and the LGBTQ+ community.
 Hosted by Sabrina Grant, we presented a full packed show including performances from PRS for Music members and Artists who have been funded by PRS Foundation and special contributions from Gendered Intelligence, Pride in Music, Lady Phyll (Co-founder and Executive Director of UK Black Pride) and Paul Kemp (Managing Director of Brighton Pride).

 On Thursday 22 September 2016, PRS Presents had an incredible Grime line-up that featured live sets from D Double E, Lady Leshurr and Elf Kid plus special guest DJ Melody Kane.

 PRS for Music and Spotify hosted an all-star Rap, Grime, R&B and Afrobeats line-up at RAK studios, featuring Big Narstie, Kamille, Nadia Rose, Maverick Sabre and more.

 The Who We Be Songwriting Sessions gave some of the finest artists, songwriters and producers the unique opportunity to collaborate at the famous RAK Studios in London, across three days from 1 to 3 October 2019.

 Gender Pay Gap Report